Working Norms for a Hybrid Workforce

 - Create an out-of-office message to communicate alternate schedules.

-- Informal messaging apps and services such as Jabber can be a great way for colleagues to chat no matter where they are and keep communication at an optimal level.
+- Use informal messaging apps and services such as Jabber to enable colleagues to chat no matter where they are and keep communication at an optimal level.

 Engaging with Remote Employees